Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Preliminary Results

 \subsection{The transfer operator associated to $F$}

-In this section, we consider the transfer operator associated to skew product maps as defined in Section \ref{sec1}, acting on our disintegrated measures spaces defined in Section \ref{spa}.
-For such transfer operators and measures it holds a kind of Perron-Frobenius formula, which is somewhat similar to the one used for one-dimensional maps.
+In this section, we examine the transfer operator associated with skew-product maps, $F=(f, G)$, as defined in Section \ref{intro}.
+We analyze its action on our disintegrated measure spaces, $\mathcal{L}^\infty$ and $S^\infty$, which were introduced in Section \ref{jdfjdhkjf}.
+For the transfer operator applied to measures, a type of Perron-Frobenius formula holds (see Corollary \ref{oierew}).
+This formula bears some resemblance to the one that applies to one-dimensional maps.

 Consider the pushforward map (also known as the "transfer operator") $\func{F}_{\ast }$ associated with $F$, defined by